-Footprints Fundraising Inc. was in a profit position, having accumulated losses and a net asset deficiency of \$22,807 for the year ended 30 June 2020.
+Footprints Fundraising Inc. had accumulated losses and a net asset deficiency of \$22,790 for the year ended 30 June 2022.
 However, the members have prepared the financial statements on a going concern basis as nib holdings Limited has provided a letter of support so to ensure that Footprints Fundraising Inc. is financially able to pay its debts as and when they fall due.